Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Conclusion

 \section{Conclusion}

-In this paper we observed that all existing techniques to jointly learn data manifolds and densities can be described as \textit{pushforward models}.
-These models must become near-diffeomorphisms, an overly strong topological limitation, in order to provide reliable density estimates.
-To avoid this limitation, we proposed to learn the data manifold \textit{implicitly} with a neural network $F_\theta$.
+In this paper we observed that most existing techniques to jointly learn data manifolds and densities can be described as \textit{pushforward models}.
+These models must become near-homeomorphisms, an overly strong topological limitation, in order to provide reliable density estimates.
+To circumvent this limitation, we introduced the \textit{energy-based implicit model}, which was outlined in two parts.
+First, we proposed to learn the data manifold \textit{implicitly} with a neural network $F_\theta$.
 We then proposed the \textit{constrained EBM}, a new type of EBM for modelling data on neural implicit manifolds.
-In both cases, we showed how any computational difficulty due to the Jacobian of $F_\theta$ can be ``tamed'' using stochastic estimates and automatic differentiation tricks inspired by the injective flows literature \cite{caterini2021rectangular,kumar2020regularized} which frequently grapples with non-square Jacobians.
-Finally, we showed the qualitative efficacy of constrained EBMs on both synthetic and real-world tasks.
+In both cases, we showed how the computation of the Jacobian of $F_\theta$ can be ``tamed'' using stochastic estimates and automatic differentiation tricks inspired by the injective flows literature \citep{kumar2020regularized,caterini2021rectangular} which frequently grapples with non-square Jacobians.
+We used these techniques to model distributions with complex topologies; the resulting efficiency gains allowed us to scale the resulting model up to image data.

 Although we have covered the limitations of pushforward models when used for density estimation, we highlight here some of their advantages over our model.
-Primarily, pushforward models come with latent representations of data, which can be used for image manipulation \cite{xia2021gan}, explainability and artificial reasoning \cite{higgins2016beta, mathieu2019disentangling}, and efficient density estimation in the latent space.
-A promising direction for future work is to combine these benefits with those of constrained EBMs.
+Primarily, pushforward models come with latent representations of data, which have myriad uses such as explainability and artificial reasoning \citep{higgins2016beta, mathieu2019disentangling} and efficient density estimation in the latent space.
+A promising direction for future work is to combine these benefits with those of EBIMs.

+Another direction would be to sidestep pushforward models entirely and investigate whether densities on manifolds can be extracted from diffusion models.
+Diffusion models are known to provide full-dimensional densities once converted into continuous normalizing flows \citep{song2020denoising,song2021score}.
+However, these are not densities on manifolds.
+On the other hand, \cite{pidstrigach2022score} has shown that, if a diffusion model's score function is allowed to explode towards infinity as the timestep approaches $0$, it is capable of modelling manifold-supported data.
+Being able to extract densities on the manifold under these conditions would be interesting, though to our knowledge, there is no known way to do so.

+Future work might also study extra applications of the manifold recovered by $F_\theta$, such as unsupervised out-of-distribution detection.
+Informally, since $||F_\theta(x)||$ measures distance from the data manifold, one might expect its value to be larger for out-of-distribution points.
+However, anecdotally, we occasionally observed in-distribution (Fashion-MNIST) points being assigned larger $||F_\theta(x)||$ values than out-of-distribution (MNIST) points, mirroring the pathologies observed by \cite{nalisnick2018do} for density estimators.
+This behaviour suggests that our network for $||F_\theta(x)||$ is inhibited in this task by similar inductive biases \citep{kirichenko2020normalizing}.
+An interesting direction would be to understand this problem in the context of manifold learning.